SmilingZero/BlazeBlack2ReduxWiki/docs/moveChanges.md

 | __Effect__ | &nbsp; | Damages user like Double Edge |

 [^1]: Not currently implemented/cannot be properly implemented due limitations with the Gen V engine/toolset.
-[^2]: Accounting for the x2 damage of critical hits in Gen V, as o__PP__osed to the x1.5 damage of Gen VI+.
+[^2]: Accounting for the x2 damage of critical hits in Gen V, as opposed to the x1.5 damage of Gen VI+.
-[^3]: Born of current Gen V Limitations, uses Triple Kick mechanics, with a higher initial base __Power__.
+[^3]: Born of current Gen V Limitations, uses Triple Kick mechanics, with a higher initial base power.
 This should work out to roughly the same amount of damage.